msanmaz/client-img-comp/README.md

 High-performance client-side image compression tool built with React and Vite.
 Compress your images directly in the browser without compromising quality or uploading to servers.

--- Currently only webp format is outputted... soon support for other options will be adddd
+-- Currently only webp format is outputted... soon support for other options will be added
 ## ✨ Features
 - **🚀 Pure Client-Side Processing**
   - No server uploads needed - all processing happens in your browser